integrativesoft/lara/README.md

 **Lara Web Engine** is a lightweight, high-performance cross-platform C# library for Web UI development with DOM manipulation and server-side rendering.

+>*"[Lara] is similar to server-side Blazor, but is much more lightweight and easier to install.
+For example, while any type of Blazor requires a whole SDK, Lara is just a NuGet package."* [ScientificProgrammer.net](https://scientificprogrammer.net/2019/08/18/pros-and-cons-of-blazor-for-web-development/?pagename=pros-and-cons-of-blazor)

 The purpose of **Lara** is to give you full control of the HTML document tree from the server in C#.

 - Cross-Platform: .NET Standard and runs on Windows, Linux, and MacOS.
 Tested on NET Core and NET Framework.